xzjia/guideline/source_en/TutorialSession/index.rst

     * Example of the flow to determine whether to use the session
     * Discarding data during the session
 * Specific method of using session in this FW
-    * Method of using @SessionAttribute
+    * Method of using @SessionAttributes
     * Method of using the Bean for session scope
     * How to refer the data in the session in each method of usage
     * How to discard session in each method of usage